FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 numberOfYears = numberOfDays / 365 = 320,300
 ```

 Not bad.
 By slowing down the hash computation, we have increased the time from 4 minutes using our Bitcoin rig to 320,300 years.
-In this comparision you can see the practical difference between using MD5 and BCrypt.
-BCrypt is purpose built to be extremely slow in comparison to MD5 and other more traditional hashing algorithms.
+In this comparision you can see the practical difference between using SHA2 and BCrypt.
+BCrypt is purpose built to be extremely slow in comparison to SHA2 and other more traditional hashing algorithms.

 And here lies the debate that the security industry has been having for years:

 **Do we allow users to use short passwords and put the burden on the computer to generate hashes as slowly as reasonably still secure?
-Or do we force users to use long passwords and just use a fast hashing algorithm like MD5 or SHA512?**
+Or do we force users to use long passwords and just use a fast hashing algorithm like SHA2 or SHA512?**

 [Some in the industry have argued that enough is enough with consuming massive amounts of CPU and GPU cycles simply computing hashes for passwords](https://blog.benpri.me/blog/2019/01/13/why-you-shouldnt-be-using-bcrypt-and-scrypt/).
 By forcing users to use long passwords, we get back a ton of computing power and can reduce costs by shutting off the 42 servers we have to run to keep up with login volumes.

 Others claim that this is a bad idea for a variety of reasons including:

 * Humans don't like change
-* The risk of simple algorithms like MD5 or SHA is still too high
+* The risk of simple algorithms like SHA2 is still too high
 * Simple algorithms might be currently vulnerable to attacks or new attacks might be discovered in the future

 At the time of this writing, there are still numerous simple algorithms that have not been attacked, meaning that no one has figured out a way to reduce the need to compute every possible hash.
 Therefore, it is still a safe assertion that using a simple algorithm on a long password is secure.
 This leaves the only reason not to force users to use long passwords is for the first reason mentioned above, "humans don't like change".
 In reality, many users will change and some will already be using long passwords.